Foam grades & types

-Tiles & panels - example - Tiles and panels can be very convenient, particularly if they are self-adhesive, you can use these to treat specific areas which are particularly problematic for reflections, flutter echoes etc.
+Tiles & panels - example - Tiles and panels, also known as sound foam pads, can be very convenient, particularly if they are self-adhesive, you can use these to treat specific areas which are particularly problematic for reflections, flutter echoes etc.

 Bass traps - example - These are wedge shaped blocks of foam that fit neatly into corners, you can also fit a few together in corners of rooms.
 They tend to be good for absorbing low frequency sounds (hence the name).

 Sheets - example - Sheets are convenient and can be purchased in rolls of specific sizes which can then be cut to fit whichever size surface you are treating.

 Cut to size - example - Acoustic foam can also be cut to your required size and shape, as with other foam types.

 All of the above foam types can be purchased in convoluted styles (e.g. the typical "egg crate" type pattern, or pyramid pattern) or with a flat surface.
 Convoluted surfaces are designed to absorb more sound than flat surfaces.

 Here is a good example of how acoustic foam can be applied in a home studio setting, notice how "flat" the sounds seem after the entire room has been treated: https://www.youtube.com/watch?v=yu8uUV_AuVY